UncaughtExpectation/WorkerPoolManager/README.md

 *Memory Usage Worker* (`./workers/exampleWorker_MemoryUsage.js`): This worker simulates memory usage of a given amount for a given duration.
 The main function is `simulateMemoryUsage(mb, duration)` where `mb` is the memory amount in MB and `duration` is the duration in milliseconds.

-## Dispatching Tasks to Example Worker Pools
+## Dispatching Tasks for the Example Worker Pools

 Send a POST request to `/example/pool` with the following body: